Chemical-Curation/chemcurator_test/README.md

 chemcurator_test_config.py should not be shared or committed to version control.
 BASE_PORT can be any port number, 9000 or 39000 or whatever.

+`chemcurator_test.py` is a "bash script" written in Python which merges the docker-compose.yml and template.env files for chemcurator_django and resolver and adds entries for chemcurator_vuejs.
+It may handle branch management for testing later, but for now it's basically just merging.
+You provide a base port number X in chemcurator_test_config.py and the code assigns X, X+1, etc. as required as host ports exposing container ports.

 Assuming you have Python 3
 ```shell
 python -m venv venv